 - Communication Workshop

 The Global Foundations Program is a rigorous course of English language study that replaces that advanced level of ELCI.
 The Global Foundations Program creates a pathway to success, allowing students to gain additional experience with Academic English while earning 9 credits toward their desired undergraduate or graduate degree program.

-- 6–9 Credits Toward your Degree General Education Requirements: (course options will be reviewed w/ELCI staff
+- 6–9 credits toward your degree General Education Requirements: course options will be reviewed with ELCI staff